Noncommutative deformations and flops

 Recall that the category $\Per X$ of perverse sheaves is defined as

 with $\cC:=\{ c\in\coh X\mid \Rf_*c=0\}$.

 The following two straightforward lemmas, \ref{twist lemma} and \ref{flopflop lemma}, record the properties of $T_{\cE}$ and $\flopflop$ that we will need.
-In \ref{psi num equiv lemma}, we deduce that the functor $\TwistVsFlop := T_{\cE} \circ \flopflop^{-1}$ preserves the category $\Per X$ above, and preserves the numerical equivalence class of skyscraper sheaves.
-The proof that the two functors are isomorphic then concludes in \ref{twist flopflop}, following an argument given by Toda.
+In \ref{psi num equiv lemma}, we deduce that the functor $\TwistVsFlop := T_{\cE} \circ \flopflop$ preserves the category $\Per X$ above, and preserves the numerical equivalence class of skyscraper sheaves.
+The proof that $T_{\cE}$ is inverse to $\flopflop$ then concludes in \ref{twist flopflop}, following an argument given by Toda.